UPDATE 10/16/17: How-to for the Facebook Audience Network now added! See the end of the blog post for how to do this.

-New Why is unabashedly anti-sexist, anti-racist, anti-Islamaphobia, and pro-equality in every way possible, and we are committed to ensuring that what we do in the world and with our business reflects those core values.
+New Why is anti-sexist, anti-anti-semitism, anti-racist, anti-Islamaphobia, and pro-equality, and we are committed to ensuring that what we do in the world and with our business reflects those core values.
 As a company that runs online advertising, we’re faced with the responsibility to vet where we advertise so that we’re not supporting organizations who promote sexist, racist, xenophobic, and homophobic agendas.

 Adsense is a program that allows website owners to sell ad space on their websites, which Google then populates with advertising like ours.
 White supremacist websites still use Adsense, and Google doesn’t yet ban them from doing so.
 Since Google won’t ban them, we need to go in and blacklist them in Google Adwords so that we’re not inadvertently giving money to these organizations.